 Select low-fat and no-sugar-added foods to make good “nutrient buys” with your budget.
 Depending on the foods you choose and the amount of physical activity you do each day, you may have calories left over for “extras” that can be used on treats like solid fats, added sugars and alcohol.
 These are discretionary calories, or calories to be spent at your discretion.

 A person’s discretionary calorie budget varies depending on how physically active they are and how many calories they need to consume to meet their daily nutrient requirements.
-Use this interactive tool to calculate your personal daily calorie needs.
 The American Heart Association recommends that no more than half of a person’s daily discretionary calorie allowance be spent on added sugars.

 - Eat additional foods from a food group above your daily recommendation.